stephenoken/ots.github.io/_includes/case_study/content/ifly/solution.md

 {%capture content%} The solution depicts the improved booking process.
-It reduces the dropout rate improving el process de selección del Fares y solving the unexpected swipe between departure and return.
+It reduces the dropout rate and improving the selection process of fares and solving the unexpected swipe between departure and return.
 {%endcapture%}

 <div class="section-theme">